Basic Excel Categories:Excel Data Input

 Many useful Excel basics are described in the links below, but if you are a complete beginner, you might also find some useful tips on the Microsoft Office Basic Excel page.

-Although you might consider it to be one of the most basic Excel tasks, there are actually several different ways of entering data into a spreadsheet.
+There are several different ways of entering data into a spreadsheet.
 Many of these methods are shortcuts that will help you to save time and therefore work more efficiently.

 Click on the links below for details.

 |EXCEL DATA INPUT|

 |INSERT A NEW LINE IN AN EXCEL CELL|